sbrudenell/btrfs2s3/README.md

 With `preserve: 24h` (hourly full backups for 24 hours), you would incur 2400GB of storage costs.

-With `preserve: 1d 24h` (daily full backups for 1 day; hourly incremental backups for 7 days), you would incur 400GB of storage costs, in the following tree:
+With `preserve: 1d 24h` (daily full backups for 1 day; hourly differential backups for 7 days), you would incur 400GB of storage costs, in the following tree:

 - 1 full backup (100GB)
-  - hourly incremental backup 1 (1GB)
+  - hourly differential backup 1 (1GB)
-  - hourly incremental backup 2 (2GB)
+  - hourly differential backup 2 (2GB)
   - ...
-  - hourly incremental backup 24 (24GB)
+  - hourly differential backup 24 (24GB)

 [**Upcoming feature**](https://github.com/sbrudenell/btrfs2s3/issues/30): `btrfs2s3` can
 take advantage of *storage classes*.
 For example, `btrfs2s3` knows that a yearly backup